 There are 31 OAs in the City of London.
 These are relatively small, reflecting the wholly urban nature of the area.

 The advantage of analysis at output area level is that it supports a people-centred approach.
 Differences in the socio-economic characteristics of people who live in different OAs lead to different behaviours, including the use of public services.
 These differences are reflected in the information that is collected in large data sets such as the census, the Ordnance Survey (OS) point of interest data and other quasi-economic sources that have been used in this analysis.

 HMIC has been working with the London School of Economics to use econometric techniques to statistically model and predict the level of reactive demands for police services in each OA in England and Wales.
 Using police incident data and several thousand characteristics (variables) drawn from the census data, OS point of interest data and other smaller data sets for each OA, it has been possible to predict the number of incidents for each OA and determine how challenging each OA is likely to be to police.
 We have also used the house prices from the Land Registry as a proxy indicator of wealth.
-The City of London has a median house price of £2,884,979 which is much higher than the median of England and Wales (£254,549) and reflects the area’s affluence.
+The City of London has a median house price, by OA, of £1,228,750 which is higher than the median of England and Wales (£230,358) and this reflects the area’s affluence.